martinber/dso-guide/README.md

 - Table sort, allow ordering of watchlist

-- Check tat sometimes forms send GET instead of PUT
+- Check that sometimes forms send GET instead of PUT

 - Add explanation of lat/lon format (hovering over help icon?)

 - Option to hide columns.
 Careful with column widths on CSS

-- Show ocular sizes on aladin
+- Show ocular sizes on aladin, also show horizon

 - Bigger logo